 Information and Referral

-Connects individuals who are visually impaired with a network of ancillary services and programs–Pacific Gas and Electric Company, San Joaquin County Department of Aging, Social Security Administration, State Department of Rehabilitation, State Library Service, Veterans Administration, and others–that enables them to live independently and productively.
+Connects individuals who are visually impaired with a network of ancillary services and programs–Pacific Gas and Electric Company, San Joaquin County Department of Aging, Social Security Administration, State Department of Rehabilitation, California State Library Service, Veterans Administration, and others–that enable them to live independently and productively.

 Adjustment to Vision Loss